 - Learn other ways to manage stress.
 There are many other ways to manage stress, including getting regular exercise and using relaxation techniques.

-American Psychological Association.
+American Psychological Association website.
 Mind/body health: Job stress. www.apa.org/helpcenter/job-stress.aspx.
 Accessed October 19, 2016.

-American Psychological Association.
+American Psychological Association website.
 Coping with stress at work. www.apa.org/helpcenter/work-stress.aspx.
 Accessed October 19, 2016.